nigelgilbert/test-eth/README.md

 With node we can install ethereumjs-testrpc, web3, and solc

-Make sure you initialize project first
+If there is no package.json located in your directory make sure you initialize project first `npm init`

-`npm init`
+Install your node modules locally
 `npm install solc ethereum-testrpc web3`

 Compile your solidity contracts: